Unity's big cash grab: Unity Runtime Fee explained, what it could mean, and how you can dodge it

 So why make the move and potentially make some people very unhappy?
 The company has traditionally struggled to make a profit, investing millions into their service with the promise of a payday around the corner.

-Quarter four of 2022 was the first profitable (non-GAAP) quarter in the company's 18 year history.
+Quarter four of 2022 was the first profitable (non-GAAP) quarter in the company's 18 year history and the figures from early August 2023 were record breaking.
 And with 40% of games being made using Unity in some way they clearly feel like they’ve turned a corner and with all the hard work and reputation building behind them, are now ready to accelerate into the distance.

 And - potentially - the new fees could prove a great driver for their ads network post ironSource merger.
 If a dev goes all in with Unity’s ads system then their fee is reduced to just 1 cent rather than 20.
-Seems daft not to, right?
+So it seems daft not to, right?

 And the platform itself just gets better.
 The initial drive behind yesterday’s reveal was to be the introduction of the platform’s generative AI tools.
 For example, all Unity plans will get Unity Sentis, which enables users to embed their new AI model in the Unity Runtime, inside your game or application and all “without needing to pay additional cloud-compute costs.”